fangoaish/Excel__SONATINEN-Product-Sales-Dashboard/README.md

 - Analyze the Top 5 Profitable Products and visualize their performance
 - Compare the Profit Share of the Top 5 Products vs. Others
 - Provide an overview of Total Products, Sold Products, and Unsold Products
-- Display Total Profit Share by Product Pricing Strategy (Premium Pricing above $539.99, Penetration Pricing below $539.99)
+- Display Total Profit Share by Product Pricing Strategy (Premium Pricing: above $539.99, Penetration Pricing: below $539.99)
 - Analyze Profit by Gender and Age Group contribution to Total Profit
 - Visualize Total Profit by Countries